-Food and Lipoedema
+Food and lipoedema

 At Talk Lipoedema we are frequently asked for information about what foods are helpful for lipoedema.
-In this section you will find a overview of general healthy eating advice, and guidance on where to go for more help and support.
+In this section you will find an overview of general healthy eating advice, and guidance on where to go for more help and support.
 Unfortunately, there is currently very limited research evidence about what foods can benefit someone with lipoedema.
 At Talk Lipoedema, we are working with various professionals with a keen interest in lipoedema, and will soon be developing more information about food and lipoedema that will become available here.

 Eating a healthy and balanced range of foods is important to our physical and emotional health.
 Lipoedema symptoms such as pain and swelling can be influenced by what we eat.
 Some people with lipoedema also experience additional weight gain that can be difficult to control.
 Trying to lose weight by restrictive dieting (and calorie counting for example) is usually not effective in the long term.
-This is probably due to how the body adjusts its’ metabolism, resetting it when someone stops ‘dieting’, so weight is quickly regained.
+This is probably due to how the body adjusts its metabolism, resetting when someone stops ‘dieting’, so weight is quickly regained.

 General advice on eating for health